 Premium Hardwood Mulch

 Premium hardwood mulch has a natural dark brown color similar to bark mulch.
 One of the main differences between bark and premium hardwood mulch is that premium hardwood mulch decomposes slower and adds fewer nutrients to the soil.
+This means it will last longer than bark mulch.

 If you want a color other than the traditional dark brown color of natural mulch, then color-dyed mulch is a good alternative.